How design decisions shape products over time

 Your product portfolio becomes harder to explain over time

 Product portfolios rarely drift apart by accident.
-As small, reasonable decisions accumulate across projects, coherence erodes and explanation replaces clarity, often without anyone noticing when it started.
+As small, reasonable decisions accumulate across projects, coherence erodes and you start to hear more explanations than simple clarity.

 Read On